AVEVA/CONNECT-data-services-developer-docs/content/developer-guide/asset-dev/asset-search-dev-guide.md

 - `LastModifiedDate` - Last modified date of the asset.

 - `LastStatus` - Last status of the matched asset.
 If a status is not defined for the asset, this field will be null.
 If a status is defined, this field will correspond to Unknown, Good, Warning, or Bad.
-The display name of the asset status had no effect on this field.
+The display name of the asset status has no effect on this field.

 ```json
 HTTP 200 OK